marcottelab/SLICEM/README.md

 Example mrcs and star file provided in /data, corresponding cryo-EM data at EMPIAR-10268.
 See **manual.pdf** for a brief tutorial.

+# New in 2021_Mar_7 update
+- Default scoring now uses FT of projections, use `-d Real` for real space projections
+- GUI now includes option to remove nodes from the graph
+***upcoming updates***
+- Improved scoring and clustering
+- GPU support

 # New in 2020_Nov_6 update
 - Fixed memory error with multiprocessing
 - Added option to downscale class averages `-s` (--> faster processing)
 - Added Wasserstein (Earth mover) distance
-- Removed support for normalization and cross-correlation
 - Removed Jupyter Notebook (out of date)
-***upcoming updates***
-- GPU support
-- Improved GUI

 # Installation
 Download the software and create a conda environment -